Sir Alexander George Boyle

 Sir Alexander George Boyle Esq.
 CMG.
-CBE., (1872 - 1943) also known as A. G. Boyle in Lagos, Colonial Nigeria, was a British colonial administrator who served as Lieutenant-Governor of the Southern Provinces, He was an acting governor around mid-1919 and also one time deputy governor under Sir Frederick Lugard's tenure.
+CBE., (6 Mar 1872 - 19 Apr 1943) also known as A.G.
+Boyle in Lagos, Colonial Nigeria, was a British colonial administrator who served as Lieutenant-Governor of the Southern Provinces, He was an acting governor around mid-1919 and also one time deputy governor under Sir Frederick Lugard's tenure.
 Boyle Street in Lagos Island is named after him.
+He married Sibyl Blanche Hodgson (the daughter of Charterhouse School Housemaster Rev James Thomas Hodgson) in 1898 in Teddington.
+They had five sons.